-- 1.4.1.1.2 The date, time, and weather conditions shall be recorded for each sample taken. - 1.4.1.2 All receiving water samples must be grab samples. - 1.4.1.3 All receiving water samples must be analyzed for the parameters listed in Table 2 to achieve MLs less than the effluent limits of the limited parameters. - 1.4.1.4 Quality assurance/quality control (QA/QC) plans for all the monitoring must be documented in the Quality Assurance Project Plan required under Part 2.0, "Quality Assurance Project Plan". - 1.4.1.5 Results shall be included with the DMR for the month in which samples are taken and all results shall be included in the Annual Water Quality Monitoring Summary, Part 1.5.
-At a minimum, the monthly reports must include the following: - 1.4.1.5.1 Dates of sample collection and analyses. - 1.4.1.5.2 Results of sample analysis. - 1.4.1.5.3 Relevant QA/QC information.
+- Quality assurance and quality control (QA/QC) plans for all the monitoring must be documented 1.4.6 in the Quality Assurance Project Plan required under Part 2.1, "Quality Assurance Project Plan". - 1.4.7 Results shall be included with the monthly DMR corresponding to when samples were taken, and all results shall be included in the Annual Water Quality Monitoring Summary, Part 1.5.
+At a minimum, the monthly reports must include the following:

+1.4.7.1 Dates of sample collection and analyses,

+1.4.7.2 Results of sample analysis, and

+1.4.7.3 Relevant QA/QC information.